National Football League (1902): 1902 season

 With all the baseball involvement, training did not get underway for the football teams until September 29, 1902, with the season was scheduled to open a week later on October 4.
 However, most of the players were already in shape.
 Besides the baseball players, many of the others had jobs that kept them in good condition.
 For example, Pittsburgh halfback Artie Miller, came in after a summer's lumberjacking in the Wisconsin woods.
 To make the preseason even less stressful, the average football team in 1902 only used about a half-dozen plays and they were all standard.

+The NFL reputedly used a legal forward pass four years before it became legal at the college level.
+Bosey Reiter, the Athletics' passing back, later testified that through trial and error, an early attempt to create an effective underhand forward pass was developed by his teammate Hawley Pierce, but that Reiter's arms were too short to execute it effectively; Reiter then experimented with an overhand form similar to the modern throwing motion, which was more effective for him.
+The exact rules the NFL used for forward passing are no longer known; the strategy, if it was used, was only done so sparingly, and the Professional Football Researchers Association made no mention of it in its summary of the league's history.
+The PFRA instead stated that the NFL relied on a downfield game driven by onside scrimmage kicks: any player who was behind the kicker at the time the ball was kicked could legally recover it and maintain possession for his team.
+Reiter would have a substantial role in the development of the forward pass as a college coach once the maneuver was legalized.